What Does Metal Shavings in Oil Mean

 Updated:

-If you find metal shavings in your oil, it’s likely that they’re coming from your engine.
+If you find metal shavings in your oil, they’re likely coming from your engine.
 As parts in your engine rub against each other, they can wear down and create small metal shavings.
 These shavings can then make their way into your oil.

 If you’ve ever found metal shavings in your oil, you may be wondering what they mean.
 Metal shavings in oil can be caused by a few different things, but the most common cause is wear on the engine components.
 Over time, as the engine runs, the metal parts will start to wear down and break off into small pieces.